qpakzk/qpakzk.github.io/README.md

 # Software Notes

-Software Notes is a technical blog written by Korean.
+Software Notes is a blog for computer science.
+Posts are written by Korean or English.